-These Rules and Regulations have been adopted by the Examining Board of the joint degree MSc Water Technology which board is established as provided in the Joint Agreement between Wageningen University, University of Groningen and University of Twente ("joint partner institutions"), and apply to the joint degree MSc programme Water Technology which has been included in the Central Registry for Higher Education (Centraal Register Hoger Onderwijs) in the name of the named partner institutions.
+These Rules and Regulations have been adopted by the Examining Board of the joint degree programme Bachelor Tourism, offered by Wageningen University and Breda University of Applied Sciences and apply to the joint degree programme Bachelor Tourism (BTO) that has been included in the Central Registry for Higher Education (Centraal Register Hoger Onderwijs) in the name of both Wageningen University and Breda University of Applied Sciences.
 These Rules and Regulations apply for both the student and the extraneus.
 For purposes of readability only "student" will be mentioned.
+These Rules and Regulations are issued in English only.